coreinfrastructure/best-practices-badge/doc/criteria.md

     - open design (security mechanisms should not depend on attacker ignorance of its design, but instead on more easily protected and changed information like keys and passwords)
+    - separation of privilege (ideally, access to important objects should depend on more than one condition, so that defeating one protection system won't enable complete access.
-    - separation of privilege (multi-factor authentication, such as requiring both a password and a hardware token, is stronger than single-factor authentication)
+      E.G., multi-factor authentication, such as requiring both a password and a hardware token, is stronger than single-factor authentication)
     - least privilege (processes should operate with the least privilege necessary)
     - least common mechanism (the design should minimize the mechanisms